Introduction

-Health is freedom!
+Health is freedom.
 To wild cats, health is a prerequisite for survival.
 For cats in the company of people it is the potential to live life to the fullest.
 For people, a healthy companion cat is pure joy.
-For me, “healthy cats” is my mission.
+For me, healthy cats is my mission.
 With my passion for cats I hope to inspire you to commit to homemade, raw cat food to prevent illness and set the stage for a long life.

 Nature has given us a precise blue print of cat nutrition.
 Biologists know exactly what each species of wild cat is most adapted to be eating, and modern nutritional analysis can provide a complete breakdown of these foods.
 DNA research enables us to find the wild equivalent of our domestic cat and provides us with the fact that the domestic cat remains genetically unaltered from its ancestor the African Wildcat.
 We also know from evolutionary studies that each species specializes in a niche of life to assure continuation in the fiercely competitive game for survival.
 Together, this knowledge forms a very precise answer to perfect nutrition for domestic cats: mice.
 Innovation comes to play when attempting to recreate the mouse nutritionally with foods commonly used in modern human culture.